 If you were to take a standard sheet of writing paper .1mm thick and cut it into two sheets, placing one atop the other, it would then be .2mm thick.
 Cutting the stack of two and making a stack of 4 sheets, it would then be .4mm thick.
 Believe it or not, if you continued to do this just one hundred times, doubling the size of the stack each time, the thickness of the stack would be 1.334 x 1012 light-years.
 This is an example of exponential or geometric growth, where the rate of growth is always proportional to it's present size.

 Exponential growth also applies to the the human population.
-It begins growing very slowly, but over generations the growth rate increases more and more rapidly, similar to a snowball affect.
+It began growing very slowly, but over generations the growth rate has continued increasing more and more rapidly, similar to a snowball affect.
 It took the human population thousands of years to reach 1 billion in 1804.
 However, it took only 123 years for us to double to 2 billion by 1927.
 The population hit 4 billion in 1974 (only 47 years), and if we continue at our current rate, the human population will reach 8 billion around the year 2028.
 Doubling from our present count of 7 billion to 14 billion will have a much greater impact than our last couple doublings combined.